 Geranium essential oil is made from the leaves and flowers of the geranium plant.
 It has a refreshing, sweet aroma that helps balance the system and clear toxins from the body.
+Geraniums are well-known flowering plants that are easily grown in sunny locations.

 Geranium essential oil is mildly astringent and helps control sebum production.
 It is valuable in the treatment of all skin types.
 It helps heal eczema, bruises, dandruff, shingles, herpes, ringworm, athlete’s foot, and acne.
 Geranium helps keep skin supple and soft.